weaveworks/weave/README.md

 from any weave host, regardless of where the service containers are located.

-Say we want to make our 'nc' "service" that is running in the container on $HOST1 accessible to the outside world via $HOST2.
+Say we want to make our example netcat "service", which is running in a container on $HOST1, accessible to the outside world via $HOST2.

 First we need to expose the application network to the host, as explained [above](#host-network-integration), i.e.